laurapmachado/Cyclistic-Project/README.md

 1)The Casual users have leisure rides mostly on weekends and with longer ride lengths.

-2)The Annual users have commute rides, during all week using with sortes rid lengths.
+2)The Annual users have commute rides, during all week using with shorter ride lengths.

 **Top 3 recommendations based on analysis**